 This book is a wake-up call for those who still think church revitalization is simply a matter of doing better the things that used to come so easily.
 A must-read for anybody who is designing Christian ministry for the new world that is rapidly emerging around us.

 No one is more in touch with and participating in the Spirit-breathed emergence of new forms of church than Beth Estock and Paul Nixon.
-Here is a book I will use not only in my seminary classes on evangelism and church planting, but in the church at large as I encourage pastors and lay leaders who are being called to launch weird churches in their own contexts. — Elaine A. Heath, McCreless Professor of Evangelism at Perkins School of Theology, Southern Methodist University, and leader and co-founder of The Missional Wisdom Foundation
+Here is a book I will use not only in my seminary classes on evangelism and church planting, but in the church at large as I encourage pastors and lay leaders who are being called to launch weird churches in their own contexts. — Elaine A. Heath, Dean of Duke Divinity School and co-founder of The Missional Wisdom Foundation

 A bold book with a big heart, Weird Church is a refreshing, cerebral look at how the Church, often touted as a dying institution, must change along with the changing world.
 Weaving together theology and psychology in conversational and compelling ways, Estock and Nixon offer a hopeful look into the future of the Church, as well as a challenge to the status quo.
 Add this one to your conversations about future church; you don’t want to miss it. —Rev. Dr. Amy Butler, Senior Minister, The Riverside Church, NYC